Walker-TW/Mazes/DesignDoc.md

 Needs;

+- Cyprus Testing?
+  - Allows mocking of moue movement

-- Ability to sense mouse cursor
+* Ability to sense mouse cursor

   - Chop the Area into a grid?
   - Which is auto fitted

-- Draw random maze
+* Draw random maze

   - Which labels off no-go zones
   - Will show up after

-- Can be done through a relabel of classNames
+* Can be done through a relabel of classNames

   - Then change CSS

-- Audio recording which returns voice sample (of my voice?
+* Audio recording which returns voice sample (of my voice?
 Saying a random word)

   - Make a list of these words?

-- Starting position
+* Starting position

   - Box to click then generates box from there/

-- Alice suggest Canvas or SVG
+* Alice suggest Canvas or SVG